Families with a child who has attention deficit disorder (ADHD)

 a mysterious enemy that it cannot fully understand or identify (Friedman & Doyal).

-For example, it is not uncommon for ADD to remain undetected and undiagnosed.
+For example, it is not uncommon for ADHD to remain undetected and undiagnosed.

-It seems that many children with ADD are not diagnosed until the third grade,
+It seems that many children with ADHD are not diagnosed until the third grade,

 enabling the family to place many previous familial interactions into proper